Techtonica/curriculum/javascript/newer-JS-features.md

 ## Default Params
-The default param is a way to set default values when function parameter has no or undefined values.
+The default param is a way to set default values when the function parameter has undefined values.

 ## Example
 Let's look at a function multiply, which takes a and b as parameters.